-5. Confirm the method and manner for which the Parties involved desires to receive official notices and information for the duration of proceedings related to a report under this policy.
-The parties will choose between mail, personal delivery (on campus only), or certified mail.
+5. Confirm the method and manner for which the Parties involved desires to receive official notices and information for the duration of proceedings related to a report under

 In all cases where a report of sexual harassment is made under this Subsection, the College will keep the Complainant's identity confidential (including from the Respondent), unless disclosing the Complainant's identity is necessary to provide Supportive Measures for the Complainant (e.g., where a no-contact order is appropriate and the Respondent would need to know the identity of the Complainant in order to comply with the no-contact order, or campus security is informed about the no-contact order in order to help enforce its terms).